mattcrom15/Photography-website/README.md

 My personal photography website built with HTML,CSS and Javascript.
-Server built with Flask and Python.